 Japan continues to be a popular investment destination in Asia.
 With changes in local policies and eased visa regulations, the commercial property market will benefit from an increased amount of tourists and investors.

-Interestingly, the Japanese government has significantly revised its projections of the number of inbounds in the coming decade, increased from 20 million to 40 million in 2020, and from 30 million to 60 million in 2030.
+Interestingly, the Japanese government has revised its projections of the number of inbounds in the coming decade, which increased from 20 million to 40 million in 2020, and from 30 million to 60 million in 2030.

 People from Hong Kong and Mainland China go to Japan in vast numbers, at the same time as we’ll see future growth from emerging markets like India and Indonesia.

 Yet, buying commercial property in Japan requires a bit of planning and caution.

 - Can foreigners buy commercial property in Japan?